On-Demand Application Rules

 McAfee ePO Reporting Options

-This option is only available if you checked the McAfee integration box when you installed the Privilege Management Policy Editor.
+This option is only available if you checked the McAfee integration box when you installed the Endpoint Privilege Management Policy Editor.

 ePO Queries and Reports Select this option to raise an ePO threat event.
-These are separate from Privilege Management reporting events.
+These are separate from Endpoint Privilege Management reporting events.